 Founders & Team

 Yana is a human rights activist and a social entrepreneur, with a background in investigative journalism.
 With skills in nonprofit management and advocacy campaigning, she is an integral part of the team of several NGOs and social startups, and is advising organisations across the globe - including Amnesty International, as part of their Europe & Central Asia Regional Oversight Group.
 Yana has an academic background in communications and political science, with executive education from Harvard University (Kennedy School of Government), Yale University, and Oxford University (Saïd Business School).
 She is a TED Senior Fellow, a Young Global Leader of the World Economic Forum, and a Fellow of the Royal Society of Arts.

 Pavel is a social entrepreneur with a strong background in advertising and marketing.
 His work has won awards for online, viral and integrated advertising.
 He is also co-founder and Managing Director of TimeHeroes.org, the largest do-more-good platform in Bulgaria and main source for volunteers for local nonprofits.
 Pavel was named one of Forbes Bulgaria 30 Under 30.
-He is also a WEF Global Shaper, an Aspen Institute Romania Fellow, and a Fellow of the Royal Society of Arts.
+He is also a WEF Global Shaper, and a Fellow of the Royal Society of Arts.
 Pavel is one of the 12 inaugural Obama Foundation Scholars.

-Svetla is a human rights activist with an academic background in communications and political science.
-As a campaigner and researcher, she has devoted the last six years to working on issues concerning women's, LGBTI, refugee, minority and children's rights.
-Apart from being the Campaigns Director of the largest human rights organisation in her home country.
+Svetla is a human rights campaigner and activist with an academic background in communications and political science from Vrije Universiteit Amsterdam.
+She has devoted the last eight years to championing issues concerning women's, LGBTI, refugee, minority and children's rights at a number of non-profits including until recently the largest human rights organisation in her home country.
 She is a 2018 Fulbright Scholar, and as part of the program, she joined Change.org in the US to explore effective practices in digital campaigns and people mobilization.
 Also an entrepreneur, Svetla is the co-founder and CEO of Power Pops, a company dedicated to supporting social change through popsicles.
-WEF Global Shaper.

 Martina is a digital specialist with a background in communications, psychology and design.
 She is one of the co-founders of CoderDojo Bulgaria and is actively involved in the organization of Rails Girls Sofia, making coding more accessible to women and children.